-Three district information technology staff have informally been tasked with maintaining security of the district's technology resources and data.
+The district's technology coordinator and technology staff have been informally tasked with maintaining security of the district's technology resources and data.
 However, without a formal designation of staff responsible for security administration, there is increased risk that security policies and procedures may not be adequately designed, documented, implemented, and updated.